Asana: Ancient times

-The Sutras are embedded in the Bhasya commentary, which scholars suggest may also be by Patanjali; it names 12 seated meditation asanas including Padmasana, Virasana, Bhadrasana, and Svastikasana.
+The Yoga Sutras are embedded in the Bhasya commentary, which scholars suggest may also be by Patanjali; it names 12 postures: 11 seated meditation asanas (Padmásana, Veerásana, Bhadrásana, Svastikásana, Dandásana, Sopasrayásana, Paryankásana, Kraunchanishadasana, Hastanishádásana, Ushtranishadasana and Samasansthanasana) and 1 Sthirasukhásana which is explained as 'steady and pleasant' and 'in accordance with one's pleasure'.

 Medieval texts

 The two seated asanas mentioned in the Goraksha Sataka, Padmasana and Siddhasana, are used for meditation and for pranayama.

 The 10th–11th century Vimanarcanakalpa is the first manuscript to describe a non-seated asana, in the form of Mayurasana (peacock) – a balancing pose.
 Such poses appear, according to the scholar James Mallinson, to have been created outside Shaivism, the home of the Nath yoga tradition, and to have been associated with asceticism; they were later adopted by the Nath yogins.

 The Goraksha Sataka (10–11th century), or Goraksha Paddhathi, an early hatha yogic text, describes the origin of the 84 classic asanas said to have been revealed by the Hindu deity Lord Shiva.
 Observing that there are as many postures as there are beings and asserting that there are 84 lakh (Note: A lakh is 100,000) or 8,400,000 species in all, the text states that Lord Shiva fashioned an asana for each lakh, thus giving 84 in all, although it mentions and describes only two in detail: Siddhasana and Padmasana.
 The number 84 is symbolic rather than literal, indicating completeness and sacredness.
 (Note: 84's symbolism may derive from its astrological and numerological properties: it is the product of 7, the number of planets in astrology, and 12, the number of signs of the zodiac, while in numerology, 7 is the sum of 3 and 4, and 12 is the product, i.e. 84 is (3+4)×(3×4).)